- How To Sell A Higher Fee

 The easy answer is “you don’t.”
 But a better answer would be “you build it into your daily work system.”
 Let me elaborate.

 On other occasions the agent builds a database or contact record for each of their favorite speakers and uses that information as their reference.
 This is a more reliable approach, yet still incomplete and often out of date.
+A bureau page is created for the speaker and seldom updated.

 I suppose you could limit the number of speakers you represent so that you knew each of them thoroughly.
 I’d call this the “boutique” approach to bureau-ing.
 This gives you accuracy and increases the chances of confirming a sale but you’d miss out on all the others who you might have also booked.